unisonweb/unisonweb-org/src/data/supplemental-pages/jobs.md

 ### Open Positions

 Even when we're not trying to fill a specific position—and though we usually aren't—we love to hear from folks who are excited about what we're trying to accomplish and want to help make it happen.
-So drop us a line, and we'll contact you first whenever we do have an opening that seems like a good fit.
+So check out the _How to Apply_ section, drop us a line, and we'll contact you first whenever we do have an opening that seems like a good fit.

 That said, we are actively looking for a...

 #### Software Engineer (Haskell)

-The Unison Codebase Manager is written in Haskell, and we quite frankly need more hands to develop it into the nicest developer experience imaginable.
+The Unison Codebase Manager is the core tool that Unison programmers use when writing and exploring Unison code.
+It's responsible for things like storing Unison's unique code format, managing code dependencies, and surfacing information to the programmer about their codebase's state.
+It's written in Haskell, and we quite frankly need more hands to develop it into the nicest developer experience imaginable.

+Some of the things that need doing, beyond designing and adding new functionality, include:
+  * improving execution times or memory footprint,
+  * helping to figure out how to provide great error messages (and other interactions) for Unison developers,
+  * improving abstractions in Haskell code to improve readability and accelerate new development,
+  * developing open-source libraries or applications in Unison in your domains of choice,
+  * whatever else we can come up with together to make the Unison language, tools, and ecosystem a joy to use.

 You'll be joining a very small team and would have an active role in helping determine what we build next and how we build it.
-You'll also be encouraged to develop open-source libraries or applications in Unison in your domains of choice.
-Bring your algorithms, networking, design, security, databases, and interpersonal skills, because we want all of it.
+Bring your algorithms, networking, design, security, database, open-source, and interpersonal skills, because we want all of it.

-### How to apply
+### How to Apply

 Send an email to jobs@unison.cloud.
 Here's what to include: